 Previous efforts in predictive maintenance have relied on identifying thresholds on a set of measures that would indicate a probability of failure across a broad set of assets.

-In 2015, ThyssenKrupp launched a service based on data from internet of things (IoT) sensors, control system data, and data from the company’s broad environment of enterprise resource planning (ERP) and customer relationship management (CRM) systems, which include software from SAP and Oracle.
+In 2015, ThyssenKrupp launched a service based on data from internet of things (IoT) sensors, control system data, and data from the company’s broad environment of enterprise resource (ERP) and customer relationship management (CRM) systems, which include software from SAP and Oracle.

 It has created a cloud-based data repository in partnership with Microsoft, based on the software firm’s Azure cloud platform.